brianmoney/n8n-nodes-tally/README.md

 [Tally.so](https://tally.so) is a form builder that allows you to create beautiful forms and collect responses.
 This node enables you to:

-- 📋 **Retrieve forms** - Get all your forms or fetch details for a specific form
-- 📊 **Access submissions** - Pull form responses for processing and automation
+- 📋 Retrieve forms and questions, and manage fields safely
+- ✏️ Add/Update/Delete fields, Copy questions between forms, and Rollback
+- 🆕 Create a new form from JSON (Draft/Published)
+- 📊 Access submissions

 ## Installation